Meet the 2024 -25 Team!

 Graduate Student

 Noah is a second-year graduate student in the Developmental Psychology Master’s program at Wilfrid Laurier University.
 He joined MAP Lab after completing a BA in Psychology at Laurier.
-His research interests include children’s reasoning about moral issues and the developmental pathways of aggression.
+His research interests include moral development and children’s understanding of lie-telling.

 • Jacqueline Di Biase